-The EU is gravely concerned about the continued use of chemical weapons, including toxic industrial chemicals, in the Syrian Arab Republic.
+The EU is gravely concerned about the continued use of chemical weapons, including toxic industrial chemicals, in Syria.
 The use of chemical weapons by anyone, be it State or non-State actors, anywhere and under any circumstances is contrary to international law and must be rigorously condemned, and those responsible for such acts must be held accountable.

-The EU looks forward to the publication of the Joint Investigative Mechanism's (JIM) report to identify those responsible for the use of sarin in the attack of 4 April 2017 in Khan Shaykhun, and those responsible for the exposure to sulfur mustard in Um Housh in September 2016, both heinous crimes confirmed by the OPCW's Fact-Finding Mission (FFM) reports.
-It is deeply disturbing to learn that sarin has been found in samples from Al-Lataminah, close to Khan Shaykhun, following reports of an attack there on 30 March 2017.
-All these cases constitute clear violations of the Chemical Weapons Convention, the relevant United Nations Security Council resolutions and the decisions of this Executive Council.
+The EU looks forward to the publication of the JIM's report to identify those responsible for the use of sarin in the attack of 4 April 2017 in Khan Shaykhun, and those responsible for the exposure to sulfur mustard in Um Housh in September 2016, both heinous crimes confirmed by the OPCW's Fact Finding Mission (FFM) reports.
+It is deeply disturbing to learn that sarin has been found in samples from Al-Lataminah, close to Khan Shaykhun, following reports of an attack there on 30 March, 2017.
+All these cases constitute clear violations of the Convention, the relevant UN Security Council resolutions and the Decisions of this Council.

 The European Union stresses the necessity of an immediate renewal of the JIM's mandate.
 Not renewing the JIM would send an irresponsible signal of impunity, particularly to those responsible for the use of chemical weapons.
-All members of the United Nations Security Council have a special responsibility in this regard and should clearly demonstrate that they have an interest in ensuring accountability for those responsible for the use of chemical weapons in Syria.
+All members of the UN Security Council have a special responsibility in this regard and should clearly demonstrate that they have an interest in ensuring accountability for those responsible for the use of chemical weapons in Syria.